mrishu/py-qe-explain/README.md

 This will produce a (restricted) `qrel` file `qrels/bm25_intersect_trec678rb.qrel`.

 ### 5. Ideal Query: [Link](https://drive.google.com/file/d/1f2nzHYwQEDosw5UQQ4MtA-fm1mihNFLS/view?usp=sharing)
-The expanded queries (`tar.gz`) can be downloaded from the above Google Drive link.
+The ideal queries (`tar.gz`) can be downloaded from the above Google Drive link.
 It includes the `term_weights`, `run` and `ap` file for each ideal queries.
 Extract using:
 ```
 tar -xvzf ideal-queries.tar.gz